JoseSB-nature/odpmkd/README.md

 slide in your  presentation, in case you want to make changes in the future, and keep the slide with the single image visible.

+# We are working on CI

+We will set up a workflow to run automatic tests

 ## TODO
 - Slides with "a single big text" could be processed better (perhaps by using a bigger font, or using the text as the title).
 - Some redundancy might be eliminated in the resulting markdown file with a smarter parsing.